-In this article, we wanted to take a moment to answer some of the most common questions we receive from individuals who have been diagnosed with Congestive Heart Failure or Chronic Heart Failure and are now applying for life insurance.
+In this article, we aim to answer some of the most common questions we receive from individuals who have been diagnosed with Congestive Heart Failure or Chronic Heart Failure and are now applying for life insurance.

-- Can I qualify for life insurance if I have been diagnosed with Chronic Heart Failure?
+- Is it possible to qualify for life insurance with a diagnosis of Chronic Heart Failure?

 - What information will insurance companies ask for or be interested in?